Ada Palmer's Terra Ignota Discord Server AMA

 On Blacklaws and swords

-A Utopian petitioner
+A Utopian petitioner on

 We see a lot of Blacklaws with rapiers.
 Are they a classical association with Blacklaws?
 Or a coincidence associated with Madame’s connecteds

-Dueling is a big blacklaw thing since it’s the main way of reveling in, and publically showing, one’s willingness to kill and be killed.
+Dueling is a big Blacklaw thing since it’s the main way of reveling in, and publically showing, one’s willingness to kill and be killed.
 It’s not always rapiers, but it often is, a general dueling culture thing.

 On the speed of the cars, and typos

-A Cousin petitioner
+A Cousin petitioner on

 Just to confirm, the bit in TLtL where Eureka is talking about the car system and says “they couldn’t fly safely over 900 km/h. now we fly them over 1000”–that number (which is only a little faster than the speed of a modern passenger jet) is a typo, right?
 Earlier Mukta is described as going “9,640 km/h”; is that more accurate for what twenty-fifth-century cars are capable of?